There are lots of things that can hurt your online efforts, but we’ll note some of those with the worst possible effects:

 - Flash sites: If someone tries to sell you a website based in Flash, run away!
-Flash may be okay for online games and apps, but it is death for a website that needs organic search results because Flash content can’t be indexed by the search engines.
+Flash might have been okay for online games 20-years ago, but it is death for a website that needs organic search results because Flash content can’t be indexed by the search engines.
 Even worst, Flash is no longer supported by its creator, Adobe, and has extensive security vulnerabilities.
 When Flash is mentioned, run for the hills!

 - SEO guarantees: If someone guarantees your website top placement on Google with their SEO services they are either going to cost you a lot of money or they’re lying to you.
 The problem with a page position guarantee is that your search engine result positions (SERPs) are based on competition for particular keywords.
 If someone puts more effort into optimizing for a keyword, they will eventually beat you.
 It’s an arms race.
 The other factor to consider is just what keywords are they going to use.
 It’s easy to rank #1 for a keyword that gets no search, but the problem is that it doesn’t get any search.

 - Cheap websites: Everyone has seen the amazing claims for web.com and other low-cost website providers.
-For a low monthly subscription you get a business website, you can choose from a thousand designs, you have access to an “expert” Internet Marketer and design team, you can run a store, add a blog, on and on… The truth is that these sites have limited value for businesses.
-Generic designs with limited content management and poor internal code structure will limit your prospects to gain visibility online.
+For a low monthly subscription you get a business website, you can choose from a thousand designs, you have access to an “expert” Internet Marketer and design team, you can run a store, add a blog, on and on… The truth is that many of these sites have limited value for businesses.
+Generic designs with limited content management will limit your prospects to gain visibility online.
 If you research these inexpensive solutions you’ll discover two things: first, they get lots of complaints from dissatisfied customers and, second, they try to upsell their customers with products, services and packages that don’t deliver and that turn a $12/month website bargain into an inflated $100/month web albatross.
 But the biggest problem with these web platforms is that all the crucial work is left to you, and unless you are already proficient in copy writing, on page SEO and web design, a slick-looking template isn’t going to help.
 In other words, you get what you pay for.